microsoft/FluidFramework/BREAKING.md

 _\[edit\]_

-This actually was a breaking change in 0.40, in that the signature of `ITelemetryBaseLogger.send` changed to a more inclusive type which needs to be accounted for in implementations.
+This actually was a breaking change in 0.40, in that the type of the `event` parameter of `ITelemetryBaseLogger.send` changed to a more inclusive type which needs to be accounted for in implementations.
 However, in releases 0.40 through 0.44, _no tagged events are sent to any ITelemetryBaseLogger by the Fluid Framework_.
 We are preparing to do so soon, and will include an entry in BREAKING.md when we do.